atlan-antillia/EfficientNet-Mammography/README.md

 <a id="1">1 EfficientNetV2 Mammography Classification</a>
 </h2>

-This is an experimental project Mammography Classification based on <b>efficientnetv2</b> in <a href="https://github.com/google/automl">Brain AutoML</a>
+This is an experimental project Breast Mammographic Image Classification based on <b>efficientnetv2</b> in <a href="https://github.com/google/automl">Brain AutoML</a>
 The Mammography dataset used here has been taken from the following web site:<br>
  <a href="https://data.mendeley.com/datasets/ywsbh3ndr8/5">Dataset of Breast mammography images with Masses (License: CC BY 4.0)</a>
 <br>